 Historically, we have front loaded the assessment of physical risks during the acquisition due diligence instructing building condition surveys, flood risk assessments, geo-environmental and geo-technical assessments to assess the assets' exposure to physical risks.
-Now, we are also undertaking CRREM analysis to evaluate the transition risk exposure in more depth in order to help prioritise asset level actions and setting Sustainability Action Plans accordingly.
-We will do this pre-investment if we have 12months of energy consumption data, otherwise and in the vast majority of cases, this happens post investment.
+Now, we are also undertaking CRREM analysis to evaluate the transition risk exposure in more depth in order to help prioritise asset level actions, undertaking Net Zero Carbon Audits, and setting Sustainability Action Plans accordingly.
+We will do CRREM analysis pre-investment if we have 12 months of energy consumption data, otherwise and in the vast majority of cases, this happens post investment.
 We also measure the emissions associated with the assets, having prioritised collecting Scope 1 and 2 emissions data since 2021, and now also measuring Scope 3.
 The combination of assessing physical climate risk exposure, climate transition risk exposure, and actual emissions profile of the assets helps build a clearer and more complete picture of the risk exposure.
 This is done by our internal teams with support from specialist consultants.